Eyreon/FLsun-V400/README.md

   ## Orcaslicer:

- - Orcaslicer comes with a great standard profile out of the box, ideal for beginners.
+ - Orcaslicer comes with a great standard profile out of the box, ideal for beginners and it has my primary recommendation.
  - After an initial setup and calibration of the printer you should be all good to go after two minor changes to the basic profile.
  - The minor adjustments would be to change to either lines or gyroid infill, same rule applies here 15% for smaller prints and 25% for larger prints.
  - add this to your gcode after G28 <code>BED_MESH_PROFILE LOAD=default</code> > if you use a different naming convention for your printers config, please use that name instead.